fuglaro/Thumby-Website/docs/Blockly/Working-With-Fonts.md

 Font Sprites must follow a specific structure.
 All letters, numbers, and symbols must be put into a tightly packed grid of boxes, with each box being the width of the font letters, and the height of every box always being 8.

-Characters, letters and symbols that are less than 8 pixels high are drawn at the very top of each box.
+Fonts that are less than 8 pixels high are drawn at the very top of each box.

 Here is an example for a 3x5 Font: